pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_mobile-push.md

 ```
 1

 ```

 ### Returns

-PNPushListProvisionsResult with:
+`PNPushListProvisionsResult` with:
-- Channels (List<string>) – Channels associated with push notifications.
+- Channels.
+Type: List<string>.
+Channels associated with push notifications.

 ## Remove a device from push notifications channels

 ##### Requires Mobile Push Notifications add-on

-Enable Mobile Push Notifications for your key in the Admin Portal.
+Enable Mobile Push Notifications for your key in the [Admin Portal](https://admin.pubnub.com/).

 Disable push notifications on selected channels.